-During daylight hours, you should wear fluorescent apparel and accessories that help drivers see you.
+During daylight hours, you should wear fluorescent clothing and accessories that help drivers see you.

-When the sun is down, you should opt for apparel with reflective elements for more visibility in the dark.
+When the sun is down, you should opt for clothing with reflective elements for more visibility in the dark.

 Highlight your body’s moving parts

-Our brains have the uncanny ability to recognize other human beings.
-This is called “sensitivity to biomotion” and it’s the reason why you should always highlight your body’s moving parts when you ride.
+Our brains have the uncanny ability to recognise other human beings.
+This is called ‘sensitivity to biomotion’ and it’s the reason why you should always highlight your body’s moving parts when you ride.

-On a bike, the unique up and down pedaling motion is what makes you recognizable as human.
-By calling attention to this movement with fluorescent socks, shoes, covers, or warmers, we can increase our overall detectability.
+On a bike, the unique up and down pedalling motion is what makes you recognisable as human.
+By calling attention to this movement with fluorescent socks, shoes, covers or warmers, we can increase our overall detectability.

 About the Author: Trek

 Our mission: we build only products we love, provide incredible hospitality to our customers, and change the world by getting more people on bikes.